 Stretching down from the north-east coast of Scotland to Flamborough Head in Yorkshire, this region covers the waters of the Northern North Sea.
-There are 7 existing Marine Conservation Zones here, with a further 3 recommended for protection.
+There are 7 existing Marine Conservation Zones here, with an eighth recommended for protection.

 Existing Marine Conservation Zones

 There have been seven Marine Conservation Zones designated in the Northern North Sea so far, ranging from Runswick Bay on the Yorkshire coast to the enormous Swallow Sand almost 100km offshore.